-For these 256 pairs, we average the hourly counts from each sensor to obtain a single measure (we refer the interested reader to Appendix C for the details about this process).
-For example, sensors 547 and 276 are located in Bridge St, Chester, and they are 22.3m apart from each other.
-The daily mean FF (Figure 6) is positive correlated and have quite similar values, even when each shop is in a completely different shop category.
-We assign a new id to the averaged signal and assign it the shop category Merged.
-We delete from the counts the original FF counts for both merged sensors.
+For these 264 pairs, we averaged the hourly counts from each sensor to obtain a single measure (we refer the interested reader to Appendix B for the details about this process).
+For example, sensors 547 and 276 are located in Bridge St, Chester, 22.3m apart from one another.
+As can be observed from Figure 7, the daily mean FF is positively correlated and has quite similar values, even though each shop is in a completely different retail category.
+We therefore assigned a new ID to the averaged signal and classified it as the category ‘Merged’, being sure to also remove the original FF counts for the merged sensors.

-Figure 7 shows the probability distribution for each type of shop in terms of its particular contribution towards the FF index at each month since July 2016.
-All months share the same lognormal-like distribution, where the bulk is concentrated in the lower contributors.
-In general, between the 70-90% of the total FF is generated by 95% of the shops and only 7 types (Merged, Mobile Phones, Restaurant, Charity, Chocolatiers, Fashion and Sports) account for the 30-10% of the total.
-The heterogeneity of shop types is an indicator that, as in the case of locations, these sensors are not capturing the FF outside a particular type of shop and are representing a vast majority of business.

 Figure 7.
-FF signal for a Restaurant and a Fashion shop, both located in a pedestrian street.
+FF signal for a Restaurant and a Fashion shop located on a pedestrian street.
 The correlation matrix between these two variables has correlation coefficients of 0.99 [ref] reinforcing the evident interaction between these locations.

+Figure 8 shows the probability distribution for each type of shop in terms of its particular contribution towards the FF index in each month since July 2016.
+All months share the same lognormal-like distribution, where the bulk is concentrated in the lower contributors.
+In general, between 70-90% of the total FF is generated by 95% of the shops, and only 7 types (Merged, Mobile Phones, Restaurant, Charity, Chocolatiers, Fashion, and Sports) account for the 10-30% of the total.
+The heterogeneity of shop types is an indicator that, as in the case of locations, these sensors are not capturing the FF outside a particular type of shop per se, but rather can be viewed as representative of a vast range of retail businesses.
-The prevalence of the merged type in 13 of the 19 months in Figure 6 gives ranother clue about how the FF measured is not tied to a particular type of shop but to a cluster of type and/or the particular characteristics.

-Just to round up this analysis, if we break up the merged type into its original types, we still have the same type of distribution, but the position of its elements changes.
-Evidently, there’s no more merged type, and the type Shoe shops appear in the last three months, where originally there was only Merged.
-The reasons for this and the precise evolution of the top contributors from month to month could help us to understand some particular variations at the vicinities of each location associated to something more than merely fewer sensors of a particular.
+The prevalence of the Merged category in 12 of the 19 months in Figure 8 provides another indication of how the FF measured is not tied to a particular type of shop, but rather to a cluster of types and/or the particular characteristics of a given retail area.
+If we break up the Merged category into its original types as in Figure 9, we still have the same type of distribution, but the location of the specific categories differ slightly.
+For instance, the category of shoe shops appear in the last three months in Figure 9, where originally there was only Merged (Figure 8).
+Understanding the reasons for this, and the precise evolution of the top contributors from month to month, could help us to more fully understand some of the particular variations of each location over and above the quantity of sensors in the retail location.
 This analysis is beyond the scope of this present work.

-Figure 7.
-Distribution of FF by Type of Store.

 Figure 8.
+Distribution of FF by type of shop with the ‘Merged’ category.

-Distribution of FF type of shop.
+Figure 9.
+Distribution of FF type of shop without the ‘Merged’ category.

 Appendix A